 4. Response Moderation: As banks integrate Generative AI into diverse use cases, from virtual assistants to marketing initiatives, implementing rigorous response moderation becomes indispensable.
 This involves deploying advanced content detection mechanisms and leveraging custom-trained classification models to identify and mitigate potentially harmful elements in generated responses, including plagiarism or copyrighted content, and bias.

-Wipro’s Enterprise Generative AI Studio (WeGA) accelerator enables a tailored and vigilant approach for establishing guardrails to govern AI models.
-By adopting WeGA, a structured governance framework encompassing information security, purposeful restriction, custom training, and response moderation, banks can navigate the complexities of Generative AI effectively, ensuring alignment with regulatory mandates and driving sustainable innovation.
+Wipro’s Enterprise Generative AI Studio (WeGA) accelerator provides a tailored and vigilant approach for establishing guardrails to govern AI models.
+By adopting WeGA, banks can effectively navigate the complexities of Generative AI while ensuring alignment with regulatory mandates and driving sustainable innovation, thanks to a structured governance framework that encompasses information security, purposeful restriction, custom training, and response moderation.

 The Outlook for Banks and Financial Institutions